 The level of unauthorised absence includes all requests for holiday absence for which the school refused to grant authorisation.
 This is in keeping with our policy of maintaining high levels of attendance.

 Our school operates on an electronic attendance procedure.
 This means that immediately after the 8.45am and 1.55pm registration sessions, information is fed through to a central database and a print of all students not in registration produced.

-Therefore it is imperative that if your child is sick or is going to be late you ring the attendance number Taunton 01823 255019, day or night (there is a voicemail facility) and leave a message in order that the Attendance Officer can record the absence correctly.
+Therefore it is imperative that if your child is sick or is going to be late you ring the attendance line: 01823 255019, day or night (there is a 24 hour voicemail facility) and leave a message in order that the Attendance Officer can record the absence correctly.

-Students will be informed that if they arrive after 9.00am they must sign in at Reception.
+Students will be informed that if they arrive after 9.00am they must sign in at Student Services.

 If we have no record of your child’s absence, then your emergency contact 1 (provided to us via the Data Collection Sheet) will receive a text message.
 This requests that you contact us as soon as possible as your son/daughter has not registered.